Birphon/anyaart/README.md

 - All artwork © 2024 [Anya_Art2](https://x.com/Anya_Art2)
 - Website implementation by [Birphon](https://www.github.com/birphon)

-## Contributing

-While this is a fan project, if you notice any technical issues or have suggestions for improving the viewer experience, feel free to:
-1. Create an issue
-2. Submit a pull request
-3. Contact the repository maintainer

-Please note that any contributions must respect the original artist's work and rights.

 ---

 *This project is not affiliated with or endorsed by the original artist.
 It is a fan-made project created out of appreciation for the comic.*